Am I Being Detained? 6 Questions You Should Ask During Interactions with the Police

 Ask These Questions, But Know When to Stay Quiet

 From, “Am I being detained?” to, “Do you have a warrant,” these are six questions you should ask the police during any encounter you have with them.
-But, you should also keep in mind that you have the legal right to remain silent if you wish, and you should use that right to your advantage.
+But, you should also keep in mind that you have the legal right to remain silent if you wish about detained, and you should use that right to your advantage.

 Police might try and get you to admit to things or lie to you during interrogations to get evidence against you.
 After you ask these key questions, wait for your lawyer and they will represent your best interests.

 Looking to learn more about the law in case you have an interaction with the police?
-Read this article for some legal background knowledge to get you started.
+Read this article for some legal background knowledge about the history of law to get you started.